RamenVentures/Operating-Manual/README.md

 We'll reach out to your users and people you know and ask them our [Learning Questions](processes/learning_questions.md).

 #### What We Need From You
+- Evidence of a real user problem
+- Intros to 2-3 early users
 - Three (3) most recent monthly update emails
-- Intros to 2-3 early users
-- Evidence of a real user problem, like:
-	- User interview transcripts
-	- Retention metrics
-	- LOIs

 #### Next Steps
 **If users tell us that this problem is important**, start [Analysis](#analysis).